5l1v3r1/packetgen-wiki/TCP-IP.md

 pkt.tcp.sport = 44444
 ```

 `checksum` field may be computed by `Header::TCP#calc_sum`.
-All checksum and length fields
+All checksum and
-from this packet may by computed at once using `pkt.calc`:
+length fields from this packet may be computed at once using `pkt.calc`:

 ```
 pg> pkt.calc